Committee Members

 Michael Smith has produced the East Tennessee Chinese New Year Festival for the past 7 years.
 Held each February on the UTK campus, this event gives the audience the experience of new year celebrations in China.
 Michael is also the coach of the East Tennessee Wushu Team and East Tennessee Tai Chi team, has won 9 gold medals in martial arts competitions in China, and has been teaching Chinese martial arts to kids and adults in Knoxville for 12 years.
 For more information, visit him at the Knoxville Chinese Culture booth at our Festival!

-Taiwan Leader
+Japanese Leader

 Elena Sonbok McMillan M.F.A., M.Ed., M.A.

-Director of Community Outreach
+Director of Community Reach

 Professor Emerita Elena Sonbok McMillan is an accomplished artist, educator, and leader based in Knoxville, Tennessee.

 As an artist, Elena has a deep appreciation for creativity and innovation.
-She holds a Master of Fine Arts degree in Studio Art from the Pennsylvania Academy of Fine Arts (PAFA) and has received numerous awards and accolades for her work.
+She holds a Master of Fine Arts degree in Studio Art from Pennsylvania Academy of Fine Arts (PAFA), and has received numerous awards and accolades for her work.
 She understands the importance of fostering a creative environment that encourages experimentation, risk-taking, and growth.

-Elena’s leadership, creativity, and passion all come together in her love of culture and community with her non-profit work.
-As a two-term President of the Korean Association of Knoxville and Council Woman of the National Unification Council of South Korea.
+Elena‘s leadership, creativity, and passion all come together in her love of culture and community with her non-profit work.
+As a two term President of the Korean Association of Knoxville and Council Woman of the National Unification Council of South Korea.
 Elena is no stranger to the demands of public office and providing strong leadership in difficult times.

 Michael McMillan

-Director of Community Outreach
+Director of Community Reach

-Michael McMillan is the Executive Chairman of United Bridge Group, Founder and CEO of Bizsprints, Advisory Board Member of ArenaCX, and author and TEDx featured speaker.
+Michael McMillan is the Executive Chairman of United Bridge Group, Founder and CEO of Bizprints, Advisory Board Member of ArenaCX, and author and TEDx featured speaker.
 For over 25 years, Michael has been building companies from the ground up as the founder and part of the executive leadership teams.
 Over this period, Michael has successfully raised almost 100 rounds consisting of Pre-Seed, Seed, and Series A, B, C, and D. Along with this, Michael has had 3 successful exits of companies he started from the ground up.

 Today Michael focuses his attention on helping business owners go from where they are to where they want to be while not sacrificing their relationships with family, friends, and spiritual life.
 This mission for Michael now penetrates everything he does and invests his time and money.
 This focus on growing the business owner while scaling the business has resulted in many of the companies involved in the program experiencing 10x – 20x growth and has saved countless marriages.